KiranRH111/Flight-Booking-system/README.md

    - Download and install PostgreSQL from (https://www.postgresql.org/download/)
    - Remember your PostgreSQL username and password during installation

-all the DB creds are in .env file
+All database credentials and config are stored in the .env file

 2. Create Database: